Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Experiments Setup

 \section{Experiments Setup}

-We evaluate our proposed method on both simulated and real cardiac CT datasets under various limited-angle configurations.
+We evaluate the proposed method on a public multimodal CT dataset (CTRATE) and a real cardiac CT dataset under a range of limited-angle configurations.
 The data preparation process, including acquisition, preprocessing, metadata extraction, and forward projection simulation, has been detailed in Section~\ref{sec:data_curation}.
-We briefly summarize the experimental setup below, including baseline comparisons, implementation details, and evaluation metrics.
+This section summarizes the competing methods, implementation details, and evaluation metrics.